 Off Label Use

-For the purposes of term selection and analysis of MedDRA-coded data, the concept of “off label use” relates to situations where a healthcare professional intentionally prescribes, dispenses, or recommends a product for a medical purpose not in accordance with the authorised product information.
+For the purposes of term selection and analysis of MedDRA-coded data, the concept of “off label use” relates to situations where a healthcare professional intentionally prescribes, dispenses, or recommends a product for a medical purpose not in accordance with the authorised product information (Consider also the table in Section 3.16).
 Off-label use terms should only be selected when off label use is specifically mentioned in the reported verbatim information.
+For information that is suggestive of off-label use but not reported, attempt to obtain clarification.
+If clarification cannot be obtained, do not infer that off-label use occurred.
 When recording off label use, consider that product information and/or regulations/requirements may differ between regulatory regions.

 Off label use when reported as an indication